Top Employee Benefits Survey Questions to Ask

 Get a feel for which employees are or are not currently enrolled in your medical coverage.

-You can also use the survey to gauge your employees’ understanding of your current offerings with questions like, “How many complimentary dental cleanings are you permitted per year under our plan?”
+You can also ask employee benefits survey questions to help you gauge their understanding of your current offerings with questions like, “How many complimentary dental cleanings are you permitted per year under our plan?”
 Employee responses could help you understand what areas of your plan you need to educate employees on.

 Here you can get a vibe of what percentage of your company invests in life insurance outside of your company-sponsored plan (if applicable), or you can see how many employees could stand to benefit from you offering the insurance.